Tucson, Arizona: Tucson Gem and Mineral Show

 The Tucson Gem & Mineral Show is one of the largest gem and mineral shows in the world and has been held for over 50 years.
-The show is only one part of the gem, mineral, fossil and bead gathering held in more than 45 different sites in Tucson.
-The shows run from late-January to mid-February with the official show lasting two weeks in February.
+The show is only one part of the gem, mineral, fossil and bead gathering held across more than 45 different sites in Tucson.
+The shows run from late January to mid-February, with the official show lasting two weeks in February.

 Tucson Festival of Books

 Since 2009, the Tucson Festival of Books has been held annually over a two-day period in March at the University of Arizona.
 By 2010 it had become the fourth largest book festival in the United States, with 450 authors and 80,000 attendees.
 In addition to readings and lectures, it features a science fair, varied entertainment, food, and exhibitors ranging from local retailers and publishers to regional and national nonprofit organizations.
-In 2011, the Festival Founders established an award to recognize exceptional literary achievement.
-The Founders Award Winners are: